udaykumar1997/Kannada-STT/README.md

-# Kannada Speect to Text
+# Kannada Speech to Text

 ### License